 Toddler Won’t Stay in Bed Tango

-Welcome back to Tiny Duck Parenting, where we approach the challenges of parenthood with humor, empathy, and a dash of creativity.
+Where we approach the challenges of parenthood with humor, empathy, and a dash of creativity.
 Today, we’re delving into the enchanting world of bedtime struggles, specifically addressing the timeless classic: “My Toddler Won’t Stay in Bed.”
 If you find yourself nodding in solidarity or silently whispering “amen,” fear not, dear parent – you’re not alone in this nightly dance.
 Let’s conquer the bedtime tango and ensure everyone gets a good night’s sleep.

 Act 1: The Negotiator